-Celebrating the Paper Flowers of Mary Delaney
+Celebrating the Paper Flowers of Mary Delany

-The International Paper Flower Day is on May 14th, and it honors Mary Delany’s birthday and her beautiful botanical collages (decoupage), which she made in the mid-1700s.
+International Paper Flower Day is on May 14th, and it honors Mary Delany’s birthday and her beautiful botanical collages (decoupage), which she made in the mid-1700s.

 Photo by Tamanna Rumee on Unsplash

-It’s so hard to restart or to reinvent our lives after 40, 50, or 60, so when I read about Mary not only starting her life again in her 70’s – but doing so with paper flowers – I just had to buy her book!
-I hear over and over that we should do what we know and I think that Mary Delany’s life was so amazing because of that.
+It’s so hard to restart or reinvent our lives after 40, 50, or 60, so when I read about Mary starting her life again in her 70s and doing so with paper flowers, I just had to buy her book!

 When I consider that there’s more to paper flowers than just cheering up a corner of a room, that they’re an art form, I can see the artistry clearer.
 They’re the creator’s view of nature, not just a pale imitation of a beautiful, living thing.
-Paper flowers

-On a scorching hot day, I went to Campo Maior in Portugal to visit their flower festival.
-Feeling disinterested in paper flowers, I dragged my feet through the unbearable Alentejo heat.
-I arrived early and parked my car as close as possible to the festival.
-The city was empty.
+I arrived early to avoid the crowd.
 When I walked onto the main street of the festival, my mood changed completely.
 There were paper flowers all over and above me.
+They were beautiful!

 Shaded by the paper flowers above me, I took in the life-size creations and day-life-themed tableaux hung on stalls.
 These vibrant creations turned me into a fan of this art form.